WinRoll

-WinRoll is an open source, free software utility for Windows 2000, Windows XP and Windows 7 which allows the user to "roll up" windows into their title bars, in addition to other window management related features.
+WinRoll is an open source, free software utility for Windows 2000, Windows XP and Windows 7, Windows 10 and Windows 11 which allows the user to "roll up" windows into their title bars, in addition to other window management related features.
 It is compiled in assembly code.

 History

 WinRoll 1.0 was first released on April 10, 2003.
 It is unclear if it still maintained by Wil Palma.
 The most recent version, 2.0, was released on April 7, 2004.
 Being an open source program, its source code was freely available from the website.
 The website is now down.

+Source code is available as a fork on Github.

 Features

 The purpose of WinRoll is to allow users to have many windows on the screen, while keeping them organized and manageable.
 The main feature of the program is enabling the user to "roll" windows up into their title bars.
 It also allows users to minimize programs to the tray, and to adjust the opacity of windows.